HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

   )
 }}

-With the growth of notification support and the UX improvements  in different platforms, there hasn’t been any major changes in the acceptance of notifications.
+With the growth of notification support and the UX improvements  in different platforms, there hasn't been any major changes in the acceptance of notifications.
 Since early 2020 they have been around the 6% acceptance rate on desktop and 20% on mobile.

 {{ figure_markup(
   caption="Notification acceptance rate (desktop)",